 Ubico Limited was set up on 1st April 2012, to deliver environmental services, and was jointly owned by Cheltenham Borough Council and Cotswold District Council.
 During 2015 and 2016, Forest of Dean District Council, Tewkesbury Borough Council, West Oxfordshire District Council, Stroud District Council and Gloucestershire County Council joined the company as shareholders.
-This Council holds an equal 1/7th shareholding in the Company.
+During 2021/22 (November 2021) Gloucester City Council became an eighth shareholder within Ubico and all waste services were transferred.
+This Council now holds an equal 1/8th shareholding in the Company.